12. Data frames#

 Note

-Some R users might prefer the `$` operator over `[[`, but we do not.
+Some users prefer the `$` operator over `[[`, but we do not.
 By default, the former supports partial matching of column names which might be appealing when R is used interactively.
 Nonetheless, it does not work on matrices nor it allows for programmatically generated names.
-It is also trickier to use on not syntactically valid labels; compare Section 9.4.1.
+It is also trickier to use on not syntactically valid labels; compare Section 9.3.1.

 the names of columns based on a translation table